augustopiatto/Portfolio/README.md

 ## Melhorias futuras

-- Fonte do tooltip do icone do GitHub dentro do projeto está errada
 - tooltip do icone do GitHub está sendo cortado pelo fim do dialog
 - Padronizar variacoes de fontes, usar menos
 - Fazer a timeline